JMicallef97/WinForms-Font-Swapper/README.md

 # Notes

--If a replacement font is not specified for an original font, no changes will be made to the font and no errors will occur.
+1. If a replacement font is not specified for an original font, no changes will be made to the font and no errors will occur.

--Fonts WILL NOT be replaced unless you add
+2. Fonts WILL NOT be replaced unless you add
 ```
 Application.SetCompatibleTextRenderingDefault(true);
 ```
 to the Main() function in Program.cs.

+# Version & Dependency Information

+I created this with Visual Studio C# 2010, using .Net Framework 4, on November 22 2023.
+This library does not use any external dependencies.